gradle/gradle-native/README.md

 - Incremental compilation for Swift.
 - Distributed caching of C++ and Swift compilation.
 - Transitive dependency management, including support for composite builds and pre-built binaries from a Maven binary repository.
 Other pre-built binaries are not yet supported.
+- Source dependencies.
 - Publishing dependencies to a Maven binary repository.
-- Tool chain discovery, including discovery of these compilers when running on cygwin.
+- Tool chain discovery based on requirements declared in the build, including discovery of these compilers when running on cygwin or using Visual C++.
 - Xcode integration, to allow you to generate Xcode workspace and project files from your Gradle build.
+- Visual Studio integration, to allow you to generate a Visual Studio solution and project files from your Gradle build.
 - XCTest integration, supported on macOs and Linux.

-## Latest updates

-You can track [closed issues](https://github.com/gradle/gradle-native/issues?q=is%3Aissue+is%3Aclosed) and our regular updates in our [release notes](docs/RELEASE-NOTES.md).

 ## Contributing